nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <a name="StatsIngredientUsedCommand"></a>
 #### 5.6.6&ensp;Listing Ingredients within a Time Frame — **`stats`**`ingredient used`

-This command shows a list of ingredients that were used by recipes made recently within the given time frame.
+This command shows a list of ingredients that were used within the given time frame, arranged in descending chronological order.
+You can specify the lower bound (earliest date/time), upper bound (latest date/time), both, or neither.

-Even after the ingredient is deleted, its past usages are still saved within ChopChop, and you will the ingredient listed.
-However, if you have just cleared your ingredient usage records, there will be no ingredients shown.
+This command behaves similarly to [`stats recipe made`](#StatsRecipeMadeCommand) as discussed above, except that `made` is replaced with `used` instead.
+Otherwise, the arguments (`/before`, `/after`) function identically.

 **Usage**: `stats ingredient used`